-Before graduating Macalester, a student must demonstrate proficiency in a second language.
-The requirement stipulates that the student must have the equivalent of four semesters of college level study in a single language.
+Before graduating from Macalester, a student must demonstrate proficiency in a second language equivalent to four semesters of college level study in a single language.
 There are several ways a student may meet this requirement.

-A score of 4 or 5 on the French, German or Spanish Language AP exams; a score of 5 on the Chinese or Japanese Language AP exams; or a score of 4 or 5 on the Spanish Literature AP exam fulfills the language requirement.
+A score of 5 on the Chinese, German or Japanese Language AP exams; a score of 4 or 5 on the French or Spanish Language AP exams; or a score of 4 or 5 on the Spanish Literature AP exam fulfills the language requirement.
 For German Literature, the student must consult the department chair.
-If the student’s scores have been sent to the Registrar, the student's transcript will reflect fulfillment of the language requirement.
+If the student’s scores have been sent to the Registrar, the student’s DegreeWorks audit will reflect fulfillment of the language requirement.
 If not, the student must send an authorized copy of their scores to the Registrar.
 Students also receive credit for these scores according to the decisions of the relevant language department as described on the Registrar’s website.

-score of 620 or above on an SAT-II language exam with listening or a score of 700 or above on a language exam without listening satisfies the language requirement.
-If the student’s scores have been sent to the Registrar, the student's DegreeWorks audit will reflect fulfillment of the language requirement.
-If not, the student must send an authorized copy of their scores to the Registrar in order to have the requirement met.
+A score of 620 or above on the SAT-II language exam with listening or a score of 700 or above on the SAT-II language exam without listening satisfies the language requirement.
+If the student’s scores have been sent to the Registrar, the student’s DegreeWorks audit will reflect fulfillment of the language requirement.
+If not, the student must send an authorized copy of their scores to the Registrar.
+No credits are awarded for performance on the SATII exam.